 - Most accusations of assault are true, and false accusations are rare.

-The larger context within which all of this takes place is that nearly every human society is a male supremacy.
+The larger context within which all of this takes place is that nearly every society is a male supremacy.
 This isn’t about individual biases and individual actions, but about the structure of society: it’s biased towards men and away from women, in countless ways.
 Within this structure, it’s true that some people are individually sexist as well.
 But the system needs to be seen for what it is: a power structure that favors men.

 One part of this that I’ve become aware of over the past few years is the vicious cycle of treating women as mens’ property, and dressing protection of that “property” in the trappings of chivalry.
-A third interlocking part of this pattern of behavior is believing that, and behaving as if, women can endanger mens’ honor, either through temptation or through taking advantage of the false chivalry and turning it against them.
+An interlocking part of this pattern of behavior is believing that, and behaving as if, women can endanger mens’ honor, either through temptation or through taking advantage of the false chivalry and turning it against them.
 Mike Pence’s faux-morality stance (refusing to be alone with women who aren’t his wife) is a great example of this.
 This is, charitably put, an internalization of structural sexism.
 It’s victim-blaming.
 But it’s also rampant, and it’s hard to break someone out of it once they’re stuck in that mindset.
 That’s because when a person ignores or discounts selected facts—which is common and actively encouraged in various circles—the rest is self-consistent and fences them in to that worldview.